-Jerry Iannelli is Miami New Times’ daily-news reporter.
+Jerry Iannelli is a staff writer for Miami New Times.
 He graduated with honors from Temple University.
-He then earned his master's degree in journalism from Columbia University.
+He then earned a master's degree in journalism from Columbia University.
 He moved to South Florida in 2015.

 2 days ago | Real Estate